-Join us for this special Chan Buddhism retreat conducted by Guo Gu of Tallahassee Chan Center, Tallahassee, Florida.
+Please join us for this special Chan retreat conducted by Guo Gu of the Tallahassee Chan Center.

-This intensive retreat will provide an opportunity to deepen your Chan practice and includes 30-minute sitting meditation periods punctuated by mindful yoga and walking meditation.
-Guo Gu will conduct daily Dharma talks and also provide opportunities for private interviews.
-Although this retreat will be conducted in English, Guo Gu will translate into Chinese as needed.
+This intensive retreat will provide an opportunity to deepen your Chan practice.
+It will consist of 30-minute sitting meditation periods punctuated by mindful yoga and walking meditation.
+Guo Gu will conduct daily Dharma talks and there will be the possibility for private interviews.
+The retreat will be mainly held in English, Guo Gu may translate into Chinese as needed.

 This retreat attempts to accommodate all levels of Chan practitioners and is split into segments.
 You may customize your attendance to accommodate your needs by registering for the 2-day weekend retreat, the 4-day intensive retreat, or by attending scheduled evening meditation and Dharma lectures.
 Guo Gu is generously offering his time to accommodate the schedules of all practitioners wanting to participate.